 Different CNG buses may have completely different combustion and after-treatment technologies, despite using the same fuel.
 Hence, their emission performance may significantly vary.
 Therefore, CNG buses also need to comply with a specific emission standard (Euro II, Euro III, etc.).
-Due to the low NO_x and PM emissions compared with diesel, an additional emission standard has been set for CNG vehicles, known as the standard for Enhanced Environmental Vehicles (EEV).
+Due to the low $NO_x$ and PM emissions compared with diesel, an additional emission standard has been set for CNG vehicles, known as the standard for Enhanced Environmental Vehicles (EEV).
 The emission limits imposed for EEV are even below Euro V, and usually EEVs benefit from tax waivers and free entrance to low-emission zones.
 New stoichiometric buses are able to meet the EEV requirements, while older buses were usually registered as Euro II or Euro III.

-Table 3-45 provides typical emission and fuel consumption factors for CNG buses, depending on their emission level.
+Typical emission and fuel consumption factors for CNG buses, depending on their emission level can be found in the Appendix 4.
 More information on the derivation of these emission values is given in Ntziachristos et al. (2007).